Answer a few simple questions to make your document in minutes

 This solution will often end up being much less time-consuming than finding and working with your average law firm.
 If needed, you may fill out this Medical PoA on behalf of your spouse, an elderly parent, or another relative, and then have them sign when ready.
 Please note that for a PoA form to be legally valid, the principal must be a mentally competent adult when they sign.
 If the principal has already been declared incompetent, a conservatorship might be required.
 When facing this scenario, it would be best to talk to a lawyer.

-Everyone over 18 years old ought to have a Healthcare Power of Attorney.
+Everyone over 18 years old ought to have a Medical Power of Attorney.
 Even though it may be tough to think about, a day may come when you are no longer able to make healthcare decisions on your own.
 Here are some common situations in which you may consider a PoA to be useful:

-Whether this Oklahoma Healthcare Power of Attorney is being drafted as part of a long-term plan or made in response to an urgent issue, notarization and witnesses are strongly encouraged for protecting your document if its authenticity is challenged by a third party.
+Whether this Oklahoma Medical Power of Attorney is being drafted as part of a long-term plan or made in response to an urgent issue, notarization and witnesses are strongly encouraged for protecting your document if its authenticity is challenged by a third party.

-Sometimes, when discussing the topics of estate planning or elder care with medical or legal professionals, you may find that the terms "healthcare power of attorney" and "healthcare proxy" are used together.
+Sometimes, when discussing the topics of estate planning or elder care with medical or legal professionals, you may find that the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" are used together.
 In short, they're the same.
 That said, you should keep in mind that it is possible to get power of attorney over affairs that are not health-related, in which case, "proxy" typically is not the preferred term.

 Oklahoma Medical PoA forms are typically easy to make; however, you or your agent might have questions.
-Seeking out a lawyer to review your Oklahoma Healthcare Power of Attorney might be time-intensive and relatively expensive.
+Seeking out a lawyer to review your Oklahoma Medical Power of Attorney might be time-intensive and relatively expensive.
 A more cost-effective option would be through Rocket Lawyer attorney services.
 If you sign up for a Premium membership, you can get your documents reviewed or send any questions.
 As always, you can rest assured that Rocket Lawyer will be here for you.

 The fees associated with hiring and working with an attorney to create a Medical Power of Attorney might range anywhere between $200 and $500, based on your location.
 When you use Rocket Lawyer, you are not just filling out a Power of Attorney template.
 In case you ever require help from a lawyer, your Premium membership offers up to 40% in savings when you hire an attorney.